-II.
+III.
 Other Statutory Information

-- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company did not have any transactions with Companies struck off. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the respective financial years / period.
+- (i) The Company does not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property. - (ii) The Company did not have any transactions with Companies struck off. - (iii) The Company does not have any charges or satisfaction which is yet to be registered with ROC beyond the statutory period. - (iv) The Company has not traded or invested in Crypto currency or Virtual Currency during the respective financial years / period. - (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries

-- (v) The Company has not advanced or loaned or invested funds to any other person(s) or entity(ies), including foreign entities (Intermediaries) with the understanding that the Intermediary shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like to or on behalf of the Ultimate Beneficiaries - (vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - (vii) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (viii) The Company has not been declared willful defaulter by any bank or financial Institution or other lender. - (ix) The Company does not have any Scheme of Arrangements which have been approved by the Competent Authority in terms of sections 230 to 237 of the Act. - (x) The Company has complied with the the number of layers prescribed under of Section 2(87) of the Act read with the Companies (Restriction on number of Layers) Rules, 2017
+- (vi) The Company has not received any fund from any person(s) or entity(ies), including foreign entities (Funding Party) with the understanding (whether recorded in writing or otherwise) that the Company shall: - (a) directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party (Ultimate Beneficiaries) or - (b) provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries, - (vii) The Company does not have any transaction which is not recorded in the books of accounts that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961). - (viii) The Company has not been declared willful defaulter by any bank or financial Institution or other lender. - (ix) The Company does not have any Scheme of Arrangements which have been approved by the Competent Authority in terms of sections 230 to 237 of the Act. - (x) The Company has complied with the number of layers prescribed under of Section 2(87) of the Act read with the Companies (Restriction on number of Layers) Rules, 2017

-35. Other notes
+34. Other notes

-- 35.1 In pursuance of Section 115BAA of the Income-tax Act, 1961 announced by the Government of India through taxation Laws (Amendment) Ordinance 2019, the Company has an irrevocable option of shifting to lower tax rate and simultaneously forgo certain tax incentives including of loss accumulated MAT credit.
-The Company has exercised this option in the current year.
-Accordingly, the tax expenses has been calculated considering provisions of Sec.
-115BAA of the Income-tax Act, 1961. - 35.2 The accumulated losses of the Company as at the year end is more than 50% of the Shareholders' Funds.
+- 34.1 The Company had opted Tax U/s.
+115BAA applicable to Domestic Companies w.e.f Financial year 2021-2022 and accordingly, tax expenses has been calculated and provided for. - 34.2 The accumulated losses of the Company as at the year end is more than 50% of the Shareholders' Funds.
 However, the accounts of the Company have been prepared on a going concern basis in view of the continued availability of finance/financial support from the Holding Company and expected improvement in the economic conditions/scenario.
-Also the Company is in process of developing more Salt Kyaras which will result in substantial increase in the production of salt. - 35.3 The code of Social Security, 2020 ("Code") relating to employee benefits during employment and postemployment benefits has been notified in the Official Gazatte on 29th September, 2020.
+Also the Company is in process of developing more Salt Kyaras which will result in substantial increase in the production of salt. - 34.3 The code of Social Security, 2020 ("Code") relating to employee benefit during employment and post-employment benefits has been notified in the Official Gazatte on 29th September, 2020.
 The draft rules have been released on November 13, 2020 and suggestions invited from stakeholders are under consideration by the Ministry.
-The impact of the change will Reassessed and accounted in the period in which said rules are notified for implementation. - 35.4 There have been no events after the reporting date that require disclosure in these financial statements.
+The impact of the change will be reassessed and accounted in the period in which said rules are notified for implementation. - 34.4 There have been no events after the reporting date that require disclosure in these financial statements.